-It seems to me that this really isn’t about our rights it is about our fear.
+This really isn’t about our rights; it is about our fear.
 We fear the terrorists so we give up our freedoms.
 We fear the criminal element so we incarcerate people at a rate much higher than any other nation.
 (The one exception is The Republic of Seychelles.
-(Yeah, I had never heard of it either.)
-This tiny little island nation off Africa only has about 115 people in prison but it is a higher percentage of their 92,000 population than we have in the US.)
+Yeah, I had never heard of it either.)
 We even fear our own government and the “other” so much so that we cling to our guns as if our shotgun or even an AR-10 could protect us from a tank or a drone and ensure our safety.

 I actually am not advocating that we ban all guns.
-But, I have noticed that this discussion is a non-starter for so many people.
+Yet, this discussion is a non-starter for so many people.
 How can that be?
 How can we refuse to even talk about gun violence when over 10,000 Americans die from it every year?
-How can we refuse to talk about gun control when there have been 40 school shootings this year?
-Are these lives, even the lives of children less important than our right to own guns?
-There is no doubt that our gun death rates are better than some nations.
+How can we refuse to talk about gun control when since 2013 we have averaged 90 school shootings a year?
+Are these lives, even the lives of children, less important than our right to own guns?
+There is no doubt that our gun death rates are better than in some nations.
 We have 10.64 deaths per 100,000.
-Compare that to a nation like Hondurus with its rate of 64.8 and we seem pretty safe.
+Compare that to a nation like Honduras with its rate of 64.8 and we seem pretty safe.
 But, when you compare us to more developed nations like Japan (0.06), The United Kingdom (0.26), or even Canada (2.2) we really aren’t all that safe.

-As believers, as those who follow the crucified Christ who laid down his life in a profound act of love is this the attitude we should exhibit?
-As an evangelical, I tend to look to scripture to find answers or at least, and more often, the principles to follow.
+As believers-as those who follow the crucified Christ who laid down his life in a profound act of love-is this the attitude we should exhibit?
+As an evangelical, I tend to look to scripture to find answers or more often the principles to follow.
 I won’t argue that guns are unbiblical.
 It is true that the disciples carried swords at least part of the time.
 Christ even suggested in Luke 22 to buy swords if they don’t have them.
 However, that sort of violence is not the Biblical ideal.
 Isaiah 2:4 puts forth an ethic of peace,

 “He shall judge between the nations, and shall decide disputes for many peoples; and they shall beat their swords into plowshares, and their spears into pruning hooks; nation shall not lift up sword against nation, neither shall they learn war anymore.”